 Why Is This So

 Companies stand to benefit too because ensuring they strike the right balance with roster swings brings significant advantages.
-Top of the list is the fact that when FIFO employees are satisfied with their roster they're going to be a lot more productive.
-Happier workers also mean less sickies, fewer resignations, better workplace morale, higher quality work, less workers comp issues and so on.
+Top of the list is the fact that when FIFO employees are satisfied with their roster they’re going to be a lot more productive.
+Happier workers also mean fewer sickies, fewer resignations, better workplace morale, higher quality work, fewer workers comp issues, and so on.

 Longer Roster Working Hours And Implications For Fatigue

 Most FIFO positions involve 12-hour shifts, and often rotations between day and night shifts too.
-For health reasons people can only realistically keep that routine going for so long without a break.
+For health reasons, people can only really keep that routine going for so long without a break.
 Ultimately, the longer a worker is rostered on to work without a decent break, the more chance there is that issues with fatigue will develop.
-This in turn impacts on workplace safety and obviously employee productivity.
+This in turn impacts workplace safety and obviously employee productivity.

 Financial Implications Of Even Time Rosters

 Even time rosters, or those where workers do a 50/50 rotation between work and time off, are not as common in mining as they are in oil and gas where rosters of 4/4 are frequently seen.
-You'd think 1/1 or even 2/2 rosters would be very popular with FIFO workers – equal amounts of time at work and at home.
+You’d think 1/1 or even 2/2 rosters would be very popular with FIFO workers – equal amounts of time at work and at home.
 However, there are cost implications for companies with respect to these types of rosters.
 The typical 2/1 or even the 8/6 roster, only needs 3 crews if those crews alternate between day and night shifts (and many do).
-At any given time there will be one crew on day shift, one on night shift and one on R and R – each crew cycles through a week of day shift, a week of night shift and a week of R and R. An even time roster however needs 4 crews because there will always be 2 on R and R, unless the crews themselves are continually rotating workers across panels according to their individual rosters.
+At any given time there will be one crew on day shift, one on night shift, and one on R and R – each crew cycles through a week of day shift, a week of the night shift, and a week of R and R. An even time roster, however, needs 4 crews because there will always be 2 on R and R unless the crews themselves are continually rotating workers across panels according to their individual rosters.